Training Future Neurosurgery Leaders

 Penn State Neuroscience Institute leadership knows that a neurosurgery program is only as good as its residents and fellows.
 That’s why the team works hard to foster a strong education program, exposing residents and fellows to a wide range of treatment modalities, and then encourages residents to focus on one particular topic during their independent study year.
 Harbaugh concludes, “We’re educating the neurosurgeon of the future.
 We take our teaching mission as seriously as we do our work in clinical care and scientific research.
 The three are equally important.”

-Director, Penn State Institute of the Neurosciences
+Director, Penn State Neuroscience Institute

 Professor, Engineering Science and Mechanics